Biology

 BL 4411.
 Genes, Genomes and Genomics.
 4 Semester Hours.

 This course will provide students with a strong background in the theory and techniques of modern molecular genetics-a field that impacts virtually all areas of biology and medicine.
 An emphasis will be placed on understanding the evidence for critical concepts, including gene regulation, genetic engineering of organisms (recombinant DNA), genomics, advances in molecular medicine and DNA forensic science ("DNA fingerprinting").
-Technical skills will be developed by utilizing modern techniques, including gel electrophoresis, restriction enzymes, PCR, DNA cloning, gene expression, recombinant protein purification and DNA sequencing utilizing computer-aided analysis of sequence data.
-(Fall Only) Prerequisites: BL 2330, BL 2332, & BL 2233L.
+Students will be proficient in technical skills relating to DNA sequencing utilizing computer-aided analysis of sequence data and understanding gene expression.
+Prerequisites: BL 2330 (Genetic Principles), BL 2332 (Cell Biology), & BL 2233L (Cell & Molecular Methods).
 (All courses serving as prerequisites in the School of Science, Engineering and Technology must be completed with a “C” or better in order to advance to the next sequenced course.)
 (Lecture 3 hours; Lab 4 hours).

 BL 4420.
 Forensic Biotechnology.
 4 Semester Hours.